Proposition 47 Grant Program

 Final Local Evaluation Report Webinar

-The BSCC provided a webinar to Proposition 47 Cohort 1 grantees on April 12, 2021 to provide guidance on completing the Final Local Evaluation Report.
-Recording of the webinar is provided for your convenience.
+In April 2021 BSCC provided a webinar to Proposition 47 Cohort 1 grantees to provide guidance on completing the Final Local Evaluation Report.
+Recording of the webinar is provided for your convenience

-The below data and information presents a sample of demographic and criminological information from publicly accessible data files.
-In addition to presenting summaries of information contained in the files, links to official publications and datasets have been provided.
+The below data and information presents samples of demographic and criminological information from publicly accessible data files. to obtain more recent data from these sources, links are available on the Evaluation Resources web page.
 This summary is not intended to be a comprehensive listing of publicly accessible files.
 Relevant data are available from a number of sources and can be accessed online and through other mechanisms.

 2011-2015 California Demographic Reference Data - PDF